Modern Times - Charles Chaplin - gears - machine - factory

 The opening of Modern Times cuts from a flock of sheep pressing forward to a crowd of commuters emerging from a subway.
 The comparison is not too subtle, and it’s obvious that the one black sheep will correspond to Chaplin’s Little Tramp character, here credited as “a factory worker”, but those opening shots do not capture the full depth of Modern Times, and the Tramp will prove to be more than a simple nonconformist.
 For that matter, those are not the actual opening shots.
 Behind the titles is the face of a clock, which makes a much better clue to the movie’s substance.
 The film’s critique of modern life is not so much economic or political as philosophical.
 Its point is to oppose a particular view of time that governs the industrialized world, and the title tells us as much, at least if we’re willing to read the word “Times” as more than just a part of a stock phrase.

 The clock in the titles is rectangular, but its dominant form is the circle formed by the Roman numerals and the motion of the hands, reinforced by the crescent counterweight on the second hand.
 There will be an extraordinary profusion of circles in the scenes ahead, but they are not distributed evenly.
 To be precise, there’s a distinct correlation between circles and labor.
-The Tramp vacillates constantly between work and unemployment – we see him at five different jobs, and that’s where the circles are concentrated.
+The Tramp vacillates constantly between work and unemployment.
+We see him at five different jobs, and that’s where the circles are concentrated.

 Modern Times - Charles Chaplin - feeding machine - lunch

 His first job is at a steel factory, and the set has about as many circles as a bubble bath – wheels, gears, buttons, dials, turbines, even the pair of bolts on steel plates that the Tramp must tighten so repetitively on the assembly line.
-The feeding machine that’s tested on him is a crazy assemblage of circular plates, bowls, and trays that turn in circular motions, including the spool for corn on the cob that goes into overdrive.
+The feeding machine that’s tested on him is a crazy assemblage of circular plates, bowls, and trays that turn in circular motions, including a spool for corn on the cob that goes into overdrive.
 The job drives the Tramp to his breaking point, making spasmic circular motions and chasing after round buttons on women’s dresses.
 Circles are also prominent at the department store – plates, jars, a cake holder, barrels of wine in the wall, the wheels of roller skates, and the looping motion of the Tramp skating around.
 The second factory’s centerpiece is a massive set of gears and rollers.
 Finally, at the last workplace, dancers spin around in circles, and waiters carry round plates on round trays to round tables, sometimes spinning like the dancers as they navigate the crowded floor.

 The one exception literally proves the rule.
 The Tramp’s second job is at a shipyard where he’s immediately told to look for a wooden wedge – a triangle.
 The task disorients him so much that he unwittingly sends an unfinished ship into the ocean and quits after barely a minute’s work.
 Away from the workplace there are far fewer circles, and the dominant motion is linear.
 Protesters march through the streets, prisoners walk in single file, the Tramp and the Gamin run away from police or social workers.
 At the end they’ll walk down a straight highway.